 Emergencies and Natural Disasters

-Emergencies and disaster can happen.
-At least be prepared for these kinds of situation.
+Emergencies and disasters can happen.
+At least be prepared for these kinds of situations.
 Some basic information related to emergency and disaster issues is as follows:

 Call 1-1-9 to report a Fire, Heart Attack, other Serious Medical Conditions or Injury or any situation requiring the IMMEDIATE response of a Fire Truck, Ambulance.